fjybiocs/AT/README.md

 # AT
 Your players can mention an online player in you server!
+With highlighted mentioned username and sound reminder.

 ## Usage
 Just send message with `@username`, the `@username` will be highlited and the mentioned user will receive special sound remind.